gustafsson96/american-the-office-quiz/README.md

 1. Open up the GitHub repositry for the project.
 2. Click the Settings tab and navigate to Pages in the menu to the left of the screen.
 3. Under Branch, select "main" in the dropdown menu and click Save.
-4. Refresh page to find the link to the live website at the top of the GitHub Pages section.
+4. Refresh page to find the link to the live site at the top of the GitHub Pages section.

+**Link to the live quiz: <https://gustafsson96.github.io/american-the-office-quiz/>**

 ## Credits